Financial Year 2023 End Sale: Get upto 40% OFF on Job-oriented Training! Offer Ending in

 Intermediate

-An HTML Helper is just a method that returns a HTML string.
+An HTML Helper is just a method that returns an HTML string.
 The string can represent any type of content that you want.
-For example, you can use HTML Helpers to render standard HTML tags like HTML <input>, <button> and <img> tags etc.
+For example, you can use HTML Helpers to render standard HTML tags like HTML <input>, <button>, and <img> tags, etc. In this MVC Tutorial, we will explore more about HTML Helpers which will include What is HTML helpers, types of HTML helpers, standard HTML helpers, strongly typed HTML helpers, templated HTML helpers, custom HTML helpers, and inline HTML helpers.
+Consider our ASP.NET MVC Course for a better understanding of all MVC core concepts.

 Different types of HTML Helpers